notwhitelisted/Odin-Recipe/README.md

 # Odin-Recipe
-These are the reciepes to a few of my favorite dishes!
+These are the recipes to a few of my favorite dishes!